Colfax massacre: Louisiana and Grant Parish

 Governor Henry Clay Warmoth struggled to maintain political balance in Louisiana.
-Among his appointments, he installed William Ward, a black Union veteran, as commanding officer of Company A, 6th Infantry Regiment, Louisiana State Militia, a new unit to be based in Grant Parish to help control the violence there and in other Red River parishes.
+Among his appointments, he installed William Ward, a Black Union veteran, as commanding officer of Company A, 6th Infantry Regiment, Louisiana State Militia, a new unit to be based in Grant Parish to help control the violence there and in other Red River parishes.
 Ward, born a slave in 1840 in Charleston, South Carolina, had learned to read and write as a valet to a master in Richmond, Virginia.
 In 1864 he escaped and went to Fortress Monroe, where he joined the Union Army and served until after General Robert E. Lee's surrender.
 About 1870 he came to Grant Parish, where he had a friend.
-He quickly became active among local blacks in the Republican Party.
+He quickly became active among local Black Republican Party members.
 After his appointment to the militia, Ward recruited other freedmen for his forces, several of whom were veterans of the war.